thattrain/meili-connector/README.md

 </ul>

 ## Meilisearch:
-Make sure to cover core concepts of Meilisearch such as index, document, index policy and more at: https://www.meilisearch.com/docs
+Make sure to cover core concepts of Meilisearch such as index, document, search policy and more at: https://www.meilisearch.com/docs

 ## How to build